jaroslawdabrowski/votr/README.md

 The Nykredit REST archetype service shows how to structure and implement a simple REST based service in Nykredit.

-The archetype consists of a simple resource - "account" - which is assembled into one deployable war file.
-For real use the account resource should be replaced with one or more resources as appropriate to the service actually being implemented.
+The archetype consists of a simple resource - "poll" - which is assembled into one deployable war file.
+For real use the poll resource should be replaced with one or more resources as appropriate to the service actually being implemented.

-Note that the accounts resource is only meant as an example resource setting up the application infrastructure to build a REST service.
-The modelling of account is purely fictional and a real life production service would include things as paging of large result sets, correct caching headers, etc.
+Note that the polls resource is only meant as an example resource setting up the application infrastructure to build a REST service.
+The modelling of poll is purely fictional and a real life production service would include things as paging of large result sets, correct caching headers, etc.

 The exception mappers and part of the application initialization in the ServicesApplication class is candidates for